Encrypt-S/NavMorph/README.md

 You can also force build the docker with.

-`docker-compose -f docker-compose-prod.yml -f docker-compose-dev.yml up -- build`
+`docker-compose -f docker-compose-prod.yml -f docker-compose-dev.yml up --build`

 ## Frontend
 The frontend of NavMorph is an angular app.
 The dev enviroment is provided by docker.

 Docker is not a requirement, but it is the fastest way to get going.